A compactness tool for the analysis of nonlocal evolution equations: Introduction

 This decay property has been obtained in \cite{MR2356418} by the so-called \textit{Fourier Splitting method} \cite{MR571048, MR856876, MR1356749} and in a more general setting in \cite{MR2542582}.
-When $p=2$ a similar argument has been also used in \cite{MR2103702}.
+When $p=2$ a similar argument has also been used in \cite{MR2103702}.
 As far as the authors know, the case $p=\infty$ in \eqref{decay} is open.

-In the case when the nonlinear term is supercritical, i.e. $q>1+1/d$, the first term in the asymptotic behavior has been analyzed in \cite{MR2356418}.
+In the case when the nonlinear term is supercritical, i.e. $q>1+1/d$, the first term in the asymptotic behavior has been analyzed in \cite{MR2356418} under the additional assumption that $J\in \mathcal{S}(\rr^d)$, the class of rapidly decreasing functions.
 There the main idea was that the nonlinear part decays faster than the linear semigroup and then the first term in the long time behavior is given by the linear semigroup.
 This has been already observed in \cite{0762.35011} in the case of the classical convection-diffusion system.

-The aim of this paper is to give an answer to the critical case $q=1+1/N$ even though we give a proof that both treats the critical and super-critical case.
-The subcritical case $1<q<1+1/N$ is still open.
+The aim of this paper is to give an answer to the critical case $q=1+1/d$ even though we give a proof that both treats the critical and super-critical case.
+We emphasize that we do not require function $J$ to belong to $\mathcal{S}(\rr^d)$ as in \cite{MR2356418}.
+The subcritical case $1<q<1+1/d$ is still open.
 The method we employ is the so-called \textit{four step method} that consists in the analysis of some rescaled orbits $\{u_\lambda(t)\}$.
 We refer to \cite{MR1977429} for a review of the method in the case of the porous medium equation.

 We consider two important quantities

 The main result concerning system \eqref{cd} is the following one.